- …

 Teacher's Role: Help students understand the theme, incorporate the theme in a class project and/or excursions as appropriate, support student learning with the contest or other resources, and help students with the submission process.

-Contest Dates: March 1-31, 2025
+Contest Dates: March 1-30, 2026

-Canadian Innovation Photography Contest (CIPC)
+Canadian Innovation Science Contest (CIPC)

 Teacher's Role: Help students understand the theme, incorporate the theme in a class project and/or excursions as appropriate, support student learning with CKSTEM or other resources, and help students with the submission process.